-The initial fitting procedure for the sound processor should be scheduled after a healing period.
+The initial fitting procedure for the sound processor should be scheduled three to four weeks after the operation.
 Fitting should be checked at three months, six months and one year postoperatively, then at yearly intervals (or more frequently if required by the condition of the patient).